-I based my everyday Italic handwriting at that time on the Chancery cursive (Cancellaresca corsiva) hands of those Italian Renaissance writing masters.
+I based my everyday Chancery cursive writing at that time on the writing hands of those Italian Renaissance masters.

 One day -- sometime in the 1980s -- I was perusing the shelves of a local used book store when I came across the following title: